hyphaltip/CSHL_NGS/lecture/NGS_DNA.slides.md

 * Alignment of reads with several tools possible, BWA outlined here
 * SAMTools and Picard to manipulate SAM/BAM files
 * Genotyping with SAMtools and GATK
+* Summarizing and manipulating VCF files with VCFtools